Anna Sundstrand: Solo career (2005–present)

 Since Play ended in 2005, Sundstrand was signed to Model Management Group (MMG) based in New York (the same agency her bandmate Rosanna Munter was signed).
 Sundstrand did some modeling for a while and even did some benefit fashion shows.
 However, in 2005 and 2006 Sundstrand performed around New York City with friend singer Chris Trousdale (who she previously worked with in Play).

 Between 2005 and 2006, Sundstrand was back in the studio where she went to work recording her debut solo album.
 She recorded two solo songs, "Say It Again" and "Press Rewind" which she debuted during concerts with Trousdale.
-In 2006 the duo recorded a duet titled "If Only" which they recorded in Sweden.
+In 2006, the duo recorded a duet titled "If Only" which they recorded in Sweden.
 The music video for the song was released via their choreographer Claudia Swan's YouTube account a few years after they filmed it.

 In 2008, Sundstrand moved from New York to Los Angeles, California, where she starred in two indie films.
 Gone Astray, which was filmed in 2008.
-It is a horror, thriller, religion film about a group of teens who go on a trip to find their inner faith and end up getting terrorized.
+It is a horror, thriller, and religious film about a group of teens who go on a trip to find their inner faith and end up getting terrorized.
 Sundstrand starrs as Tara Nigel along with her friend and bandmate Chris Trousdale and Kaila Amariah (The Biggest Fan).
-In 2009, Sundstrand along with Kaila and 7th Heaven actress Catherine Hicks starred the drama Split Second, which is about a girl who is trying to find out how a car accident that claimed her father's life really happened.
+In 2009, Sundstrand along with Kaila and 7th Heaven actress Catherine Hicks starred the drama Split Second, which is about a girl who is trying to find out how a car accident that claimed her father's life happened.
 Sundstrand stars as a police officer named Cathy.
 Both films were directed by Kaila's father Michael Criscione.
 The films were scheduled for release sometime in 2010 but were put on hold.

 In 2010, after moving back to New York, Sundstrand signed with DampCellar Music and released her debut solo single "Brand New Me" on iTunes.
-And, in February 2012 it was announced that Sundstrand was being represented by New York-based ColbyModels in which Sundstrand has worked closely with for many years.
+And, in February 2012 it was announced that Sundstrand was being represented by New York-based ColbyModels with which Sundstrand has worked closely for many years.